 • Appeals: If a study stay permit or visa is refused, the applicant may submit an appeal for reconsideration to this Consular Office within 1 month of the day following the date on which notification of the refusal is received.
 An application for judicial review may also be filed with the High Court of Justice of Madrid within the 2-month period beginning the day after the date on which the applicant receives notification of the visa refusal or of the dismissal of the reconsideration appeal.

-• In case an appeal is submitted, the appeal letter must be sent by post, signed and dated with the documents justifying the reasons for the appeal.
+• The appeal letter must be sent by post or other courier service provider, signed and dated with the documents justifying the reasons for the appeal.
 Providing documents that were already submitted with the application is not required.